varsha-asawale2010/Elevate_Labs_Task_5_network_Capture/README.md

 ## 8. Summarize our Findings and Packet Details
-DNS Queries: Your computer sent DNS queries to resolve domain names, receiving corresponding IP addresses in the responses.
+1.DNS Queries: Your computer sent DNS queries to resolve domain names, receiving corresponding IP addresses in the responses.<br>
-HTTP Requests: When accessing websites, HTTP GET requests were sent, and responses were received, containing the requested web pages.
+2.HTTP Requests: When accessing websites, HTTP GET requests were sent, and responses were received, containing the requested web pages.<br>
-TCP Handshakes: Before data transmission, TCP connections were established using the three-way handshake process.
+3.TCP Handshakes: Before data transmission, TCP connections were established using the three-way handshake process.<br>
-ICMP Packets: Using the ping command generated ICMP echo request and reply packets, indicating connectivity with the target server.
+4.ICMP Packets: Using the ping command generated ICMP echo request and reply packets, indicating connectivity with the target server.<br>